SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

         * Froze tax assessment in 1712
         * Made tax increase no longer a threat
     * Regions
-        * Extended the empire northward + establish borders
+        * Extended the empire northward + establish borders with Korea + Russia
+        *